-These roasted sweet potatoes were inspired by both my Mother’s classic Thanksgiving recipe and an incredible dish I had at Borough in Minneapolis with my sister, brother-in-law, and Greg.
+These maple glazed sweet potatoes were inspired by both my Mother’s classic Thanksgiving recipe and an incredible dish I had at Borough in Minneapolis with my sister, brother-in-law, and Greg.

 Offering incredible depth from molasses, espresso powder, allspice and more, these roasted sweet potatoes are bound to stand out amongst the many other side dishes at the table.